ckampfe/cas/README.md

 ## More detail

-`Cas.Cell` uses ETS rather than processes, so it avoids the overhead of process mailboxes and message sends in favor of cellic compare-and-swaps in ETS itself.
+`Cas.Cell` uses ETS rather than processes, so it avoids the overhead of process mailboxes and message sends in favor of atomic compare-and-swaps in ETS itself.

-This is possible because ETS provides a mechanism to do cellic compare-and-swap via [select_replace/2](https://www.erlang.org/doc/apps/stdlib/ets.html#select_replace/2).
+This is possible because ETS provides a mechanism to do atomic compare-and-swap via [select_replace/2](https://www.erlang.org/doc/apps/stdlib/ets.html#select_replace/2).
 I only recently discovered that ETS provided this functionality, and once I did I knew I had to build this.

 Because `Cas.Cell` uses ETS, unused cells will leak if they are not deleted, since they correspond 1:1 with rows in an ETS table.